priyan-p/movie-booking-app/README.md

     sh run.sh

-If there is an starting Postgres in docker.
+If there is an error starting Postgres in docker.
 It might be with permission creating the mount point for data folder.
 This can be fixed by giving access to the `/data/pg-data` directory or by pointing the data directory in [docker-compose.yaml](docker-compose.yaml) file.

     volumes:
         - '/data/pg-data:/var/lib/postgresql/data'